Rodrigo Duterte 2016 presidential campaign: Calls to run for presidency and negotiations

 In his speech during the change-of-command ceremony of the Philippine National Police, then-candidate Duterte credited former president Fidel Ramos as his inspiration.
 Ramos was the first person who flew to Davao City to ask Duterte to run for president.

 In February 2014, Duterte had gained support from netizens lauding his performance as mayor of Davao, especially in maintaining order.
-Some suggested that he run for president, but Duerte stated that he felt he was not qualified for a higher public office.
+Some suggested that he run for president, but Duterte stated that he felt he was not qualified for a higher public office.

 Early in 2015, Duterte hinted to the media of his intent to run for the presidency in 2016, with the promise of abolishing Congress in favor of a parliament should he win.
 In February that year, Duterte said in a Baguio federalism forum that he would only run for president "if (it is) to save the republic."
 Duterte cited the need for about 10 to 15 billion pesos for a campaign war chest as what was keeping him from running.
 Days later, however, Duterte "re-entered" PDP–Laban; he maintained that he never left the party, and only had to stand under the local party banner, Hugpong sa Tawong Lungsod, in the 2013 local election in order to ensure his victory.
 PDP–Laban president Aquilino Pimentel III later said that Duterte was among his party's options for a presidential candidate for 2016, noting that the party's position on federalism coincides with Duterte's advocacy.
 A few days after reports came out saying incumbent Vice-President Jejomar Binay (a presidential aspirant) was eyeing Duterte as his possible running mate, Duterte issued a statement saying that he was not interested in running for a national post.

-In September 2014, Duterte declined presidential aspirant and then-incumbent Senator Miriam Defensor-Santiago's offer to be her running mate, saying that instead of picking him as the senator's running mate, she could ask former Defense Secretary Gilberto Teodoro, Jr. In March 2015, Lakas–CMD national president Ferdinand Martin Romualdez announced that his party was preparing for the 2016 elections; incumbent congressman Danilo Suarez remarked that they were convincing Teodoro to come out of retirement and run anew for a higher office.
+In September 2014, Duterte declined presidential aspirant and then-incumbent senator Miriam Defensor-Santiago's offer to be her running mate, saying that instead of picking him as the senator's running mate, she could ask former Defense Secretary Gilberto Teodoro, Jr. In March 2015, Lakas–CMD national president Ferdinand Martin Romualdez announced that his party was preparing for the 2016 elections; incumbent congressman Danilo Suarez remarked that they were convincing Teodoro to come out of retirement and run anew for a higher office.
 In October 2015, Santiago chose Bongbong Marcos as her running mate.